sockify/sockify/README.md

    Otherwise, you will probably see an error like: `zsh: command not found: swag`

+3. Open the `/api` directory: `cd api`
-2. Run the following command within the `/api` directory: `swag init -g ./cmd/main.go -o ./docs`
+4. Run the following command: `swag init -g ./cmd/main.go -o ./docs`